-NOTE: In certain configurations the Management Server may use ports in addition to the ones that you set using server.config; for example, when Foglight is running in High Availability (HA) mode.
+NOTE: In certain configurations the Management Server may use ports in addition to the ones that you set using server config.
 See the Administration and Configuration Guide for details.

-- Editing the server.config file

-- Enabling High Availability mode after installation

-- Changing external database credentials

-- Setting up an encrypted database connection

-- Setting up an encrypted LDAP connection with SSL

-- Using encryption when sending email from Foglight

-- Configuring ports

-- · Configuring the cluster multicast port used in High Availability mode

-- Setting up Foglight server federation

-- · Setting memory parameters for the server

-- Adding command-line options

-- · Binding the Management Server to an IP address
+- · Editing the server.config file - Setting up an encrypted LDAP connection with SSL - Using encryption when sending email from Foglight - · Setting parameters for an embedded database - Configuring ports - Setting memory parameters for the server - Adding command-line options - · Binding the Management Server to an IP address

-- · Configuring Foglight to use stronger encryption

-- Configuring Foglight to use the HTTPS port

-- Setting the length of Foglight sessions
+- Configuring Foglight to use stronger encryption - · Configuring Foglight to use the HTTPS port - · Setting the length of Foglight sessions